SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 feature-img: "assets/img/pexels/countminsketch-title.png"
 thumbnail: "assets/img/pexels/countminsketch-title.png"
 caption: "Background by Alessio Soggetti on Unsplash"
-excerpt: Count-min sketch (CM sketch) is a probabilistic data structure[^1] that is used to estimate the frequency of events in a stream of data.
+excerpt: Count-min sketch (CM sketch) is a probabilistic data structure that is used to estimate the frequency of events in a stream of data.
+The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan.
 ---
 Count-min sketch (CM sketch) is a probabilistic data structure[^1] that is used to estimate the frequency of events in a stream of data.